abhamra/personalsite/content/_index.md

 - [arjun-bhamra](https://www.linkedin.com/in/arjun-bhamra/) on LinkedIn

 ---
+### Latest Updates
+6/5/2025
+> I recently attended the 2025 iteration of Code Generation and Optimization, where I presented my work on adding type inference
+> to Qwerty, a quantum programming language that I helped create!
+Following the poster presentation, I was one of 3 students selected
+> to give a talk on my work, and I was awarded 2nd place!
+---

 ### Work
 I've spent most of my (limited) work life in the space of quantum compilers; in the summer of 2023, I worked @ [Quantinuum](https://www.quantinuum.com/), where I designed a domain specific language for Repeat-Until-Success circuits.
 The following summer, I worked @ [IBM](https://www.ibm.com/quantum) on rewriting their hardware Quantum Assembly compiler in [Rust](https://www.rust-lang.org/rust).